jparsec/jparsec-g/README.md

 jparsec-g
 =========

-Use jparsec to parse Guava TypeToken
+Use jparsec to parse Guava TypeToken.

+new TypeParser().parse(serialized_string) and you get a TypeToken deserializer.